 If a general anesthetic is required, a qualified anesthetist will remain present during the procedure.
 When local anesthetic (with or without IV sedation) is used, this is injected into the area being treated by the surgeon performing the liposuction procedure.

 When you are under the general anesthetic or the area becomes completely numb following administration of the local anesthetic, a minimal incision (2-3mm) is made, and a solution is injected into the area being treated.
 The solution contains a drug, such as lidocaine, for pain control or epinephrine to reduce the bleeding.

 A hollow cannula connected to a tube attached to a suction machine is carefully inserted.
 The fat is meticulously suctioned out, and the surgeon evaluates the fat reduction and skin thickness to achieve a smooth, contoured result.
 The incision is then either glued or sutured.
 The patient is monitored for a few hours and sent home when they can get up and walk around.

 It will take a few weeks to notice the liposuction results, although a difference can normally be seen on the day of the procedure.
 The improved chest contour will be apparent when the swelling and fluid retention that commonly follow liposuction subside.
 Typically, this will take around 12 weeks.

 Am I a Good Candidate for Liposuction?

-Not everyone is a good candidate for liposuction as a solo procedure.
+Not everyone is a good candidate for liposuction as a gynecomastia treatment.
 The ideal candidate will have:

 - Good skin quality